Stromberg90/football-manager-tools/README.md

 		2. Switch to the nightly toolchain using rustup
 		3. run `cargo run` inside the sia_viewer folder
 		4. Program brings up a file dialog on startup, select a .sia file
+		5. Hotkeys
+			- Ctrl-W to toggle wireframe
+			- Ctrl-S saves a obj with the mesh name in the folder next to the excecutable
 	- Blender
 		1. Open Blender
 		2. Go to Edit->Preferences->Addons then the install button on the upper right corner and select the io_scene_sia folder
 		3. Enabled addon and there should now be a `Football Manager 2020 Mesh (.sia)` entry under the import and export menu

 #### Contributing
 Help is appreciated in anyway, however here is some parts I've had on my mind.